Connecting my Wii U Gamepad to my computer with libdrc

 Now, it's theoretically possible to pair directly to the Gamepad, but I'm not sure there's a way to do that yet.
 For one, the normal WPS ciphers are still used everywhere in memahaxx's drc-hostap/hostapd except for wpa_supplicant, and I've tried patching it together for the past few hours to no avail. (this is false, it is possible!).
 I hope to revisit this later.

-Wireless card compatibility
+Wireless adapter compatibility

 A good point of reference to see if your card supports hosting a 5GHz access point is to check the outputs of the following commands.
 Note that you'll want to disable NetworkManager and wpa_supplicant before running iw commands.